-Director of the Kew Innovation Unit, Deputy Keeper & Head of Sustainable Uses of Plants Group
+Director of the Kew Innovation Unit, Deputy Keeper and Head of Sustainable Uses of Plants Group

 Sustainable uses of plants; medicinal plants; plant-insect interactions; natural products, fungi, bio-control, economic botany, ethnobotany.

 As Director of the Kew Innovation Unit I lead the co-ordination of cross-directorate projects that generate income for Kew through the utilisation of the breath of expertise that Kew staff have in different aspects of plant science and horticulture, based on their research of the diversity of the Kew collections.

 My personal scientific research is focused on the research undertaken by the Sustainable Uses of Plants group.
 This includes research into the economic uses of plants and fungi, their potential as pharmaceutical and agrochemical leads, and as sources of sustainably-harvested products.
 This involves not only studying the chemistry of plants and fungi, the biological activities (eg diabetes, anti-microbial, HIV, anti-malarial, Alzheimer’s disease cancer, insecticidal, antifeedants and anti-inflammatory) of extracts and isolated compounds and using the new DNA based phylogenies to assist guide the selection of species, but also working with those growing the plants.

 The group also develops chemical authentication methods for use by companies, NGO’s, government bodies and by field workers to check the quality of plant-derived products being sold as medicines, cosmetics and functional foods.
 These projects often involve the development of practical aspects of benefit-sharing strategies with commercial and other collaborators that support plant conservation in developing countries.